alnguyen/js-parser/README.md

 1. Ability to use functionalities multiple times
 1. Define failing status as structural or white/blacklisting failure
+1. Ability to use the strict structure evaluation
 1. Better UI for functionalities selection
   1. 3 Lists -- One for each state, can move functions between states
 1. Code editor instead of textarea